AndrewEllis93/Print-Tuning-Guide/README.md

     - The thread tests screw together nicely, and
     - Bearings fit nicely without too much force into the Voron cube (F695 on bottom, 625 on top).

-**If you need true-to-CAD dimensional accuracy for other projects:**
+### If you need true-to-CAD dimensional accuracy for other projects
 - Firstly, *adjust your expectations*.
     - Remember, our 3D printers are hobby-grade, glorified hot glue guns, not CNC.
 You will not reliably get 0.01mm tolerances everywhere.
 - AFTER tuning extrusion multiplier using my below method: